Follow these 3 easy steps to Encrypt Java Class Files (.DEX)

-Learn how to use code packing to obfuscate Java DEX files in Android apps.
+Learn how to encrypt Java Class Files (.dex) in Android apps.

 In recent years, decompilers have reached a maturity level that allows recovering source code from mobile app binaries with ease.
 Obfuscation has become a well established preventive measure developers use against static reverse engineering attempts.
 There are several ways to implement obfuscation, but various obfuscation solutions differ in several things: Ease of use (e.g., specialized compilers and post-build tools), Performance (i.e., performance penalty, if any) and the reference threat level.

 Since eventually all defenses can be broken, the quality of a good defense is measured by the amount of work, expertise and time needed to break the defense.

 This Knowledge Base article provides step-by-step instructions for using Appdome to encrypt Java Class files (.dex) in Android apps.

 We hope you find this knowledge base useful and enjoy using Appdome!

 Appdome is a no-code mobile security and development platform that enables anybody to add a wide variety of security features, SDKs and APIs to Android and iOS applications.
 Using a simple ‘click to add’ user interface, anyone can easily encrypt Android Java Class files (.dex) in seconds, no-code or coding required.